ChicagoPark/DSA/README.md

 5. `Recursion can do one thing such as loop the list or getting inside of the multi-layer list(e.g. [[[1]], 2, [3]]).`
 6. Think about the flow (n, n-1)
 7. If we design the conditional statement which has escapable condition from that bunch, we can use it similar to the loop.
 8. We can consider the conditional statement except for containing end condition is ONE FOR LOOP.
-Importantly, each statement has `i++-liked statement` and next calling
+Importantly, each statement has `i++-like statement` and next calling